kaoyoung/NTU_OS_2025_Spring/README.md

 #### How they work together (typical way)
 1. Open the directory: You use opendir(const char *name) to get a DIR* pointer (which internally holds an fd for the directory).

-2.Read directory entries: You enter a loop, calling readdir(DIR *dirp) repeatedly.
+2. Read directory entries: You enter a loop, calling readdir(DIR *dirp) repeatedly.
 Each call returns a struct dirent * (a pointer to a dirent structure) for the next entry in the directory.
 You'll primarily extract the d_name from this dirent.

-3.Get file/entry status: For each d_name you get, if you need more details about that specific file or subdirectory (like its size, permissions, or to confirm its exact type beyond d_type), you construct its full path (e.g., "parent_dir/file_name") and then call stat(full_path, &st) to populate a struct stat variable.
+3. Get file/entry status: For each d_name you get, if you need more details about that specific file or subdirectory (like its size, permissions, or to confirm its exact type beyond d_type), you construct its full path (e.g., "parent_dir/file_name") and then call stat(full_path, &st) to populate a struct stat variable.

-4.Process information: You then use the information in the struct stat (e.g., st.st_mode to check if it's a directory for recursive listing, or st.st_size to display its size) to perform further actions.
+4. Process information: You then use the information in the struct stat (e.g., st.st_mode to check if it's a directory for recursive listing, or st.st_size to display its size) to perform further actions.

 5.Close the directory: Once done, you call closedir(DIR *dirp) to release the resources associated with the opened directory.